samschott/maestral/README.md

 ## Usage

-Run `meastral gui` in the command line (or open the Maestral app on macOS) to start Meastral with a graphical user interface.
-On its first run, Meastral will guide you through linking and configuring your Dropbox and will then start syncing.
+Run `maestral gui` in the command line (or open the Maestral app on macOS) to start Maestral with a graphical user interface.
+On its first run, Maestral will guide you through linking and configuring your Dropbox and will then start syncing.

 ![screenshot macOS](https://raw.githubusercontent.com/SamSchott/maestral-dropbox/master/screenshots/macOS.png)